 I am quoting extensively from my earlier article Return Of Investment (ROI): Are You In?.
 This article had originally appeared in CrossKnowledge’s Learning Wire Blog.
-Do refer to this article.
 It also outlines the measures to maximize the ROI.

 Over the last two decades, most organizations have made investments in eLearning primarily for the following benefits:

 While the eLearning advantages are well accepted, increasingly organizations are seeking ways and means to determine its impact on learners as well as on business.
 Let’s see what Return Of Investment (ROI) is and how you can assess if your eLearning or online training initiatives are generating the required ROI.

 ROI is the return on investment that an organization makes (ROI = Gain or Return/Cost).
 It can be determined through two factors namely the Investment made (or cost incurred) and Value/Gain accrued (or return).